gloria1798/backend-test-2.0/Readme.md

 ### User Stories

 #### ecommerce microservice
 1. As a "Marketplace Administrator" you may create, view, edit, delete and list "sellers".
-Each seller requires: name, short description and at least one "Seller Administrator User".
+Each seller requires: name, short description and at least one "Seller User".
 2. As a "Seller User" you may view and edit seller information, and You must add a warehouse address as a previous condition to sell a product.
 3. As a "Seller User" you may create, view, edit, edit, delete and list "products".
 Each product requires at least: name, short description and quantity.
 4. As an internet user, You may register by your self as a "Marketplace User".
 Each marketplace user requires at least: email and shipping_addres.